framely/community/docs/copilot/build-copilot.md

    - `orgLabel` with type `String`
    - `agentLabel` with type `String`
    - `page` with type `String`
-   - `typeLabel` with type `FrameType`
    - ...
 :::

 ## Build CUI
 This section illustrates the process of building a conversational user interface using the example of [cloning an echo chatbot](https://opencui.io/guide/clone-simple-chatbot.html).
-In the OpenCUI platform, there are two types of skills: component skills and composite skills.
+In the OpenCUI platform, there are two types of skills: **component skills** and **composite skills**.
 Component skills consist of slots with entity and frame types, while composite skills include these types along with skill types.

 To provide direct access, component skills can be used as they can be triggered independently.
 For instance, if there are two major steps involved in cloning an echo chatbot, each step can be an independent component skill, providing direct access for app users.